 For GCSEs and A levels we analysed 3 outcome measures:

 We used a set of criteria to identify changes we considered to be ‘notable’, those changes that we believe go beyond normal year-on-year fluctuations.
 These changes are drawn out in the interactive report.
-Of the many comparisons between groups of students presented in our modelling, the majority showed no notable change in 2023, with respect to 2019 and 2022.
+Of the many comparisons between groups of students presented in our modelling, the majority showed no notable change in 2024 with respect to 2023.

 A level

-For A level in 2023, the modelling showed that the grade for an average student was a grade C (3.47 on a numeric scale of 0 to 6, where 0 was ungraded and 6 was A*).
-The probability of an average student attaining grade A and above was 18.3%, and the probability of them attaining grade C and above was 80.7%.
-The average student’s grade and probabilities of attaining grade C or above and grade A or above in 2023 were broadly in line with 2019 and lower than in 2022.
-This is to be expected, given the intended staged return to pre-pandemic grading over the last 2 years.
+For A level in 2024, the modelling showed that the grade for an “average” student (a student who falls in the reference category for each variable) was between a grade B and grade C (3.51 on a numeric scale of 0 to 6, where 0 was ungraded and 6 was A*).
+The probability of an “average” student attaining grade A and above was 17.7%, and the probability of them attaining grade C and above was 82.5%.
+The “average” student’s grade and probabilities of attaining grade C or above and grade A or above in 2024 were broadly in line with 2023.

-Some groups showed notable changes on all 3 of the above outcome measures when controlling for other variables.
-We found the following notable changes on all 3 outcome measures:
+In this year’s analysis, no groups showed notable changes on all 3 of the above outcome measures for A level when controlling for other variables.

 Vocational and technical qualifications

-In the majority of cases, no notable changes over time in the relative average probabilities of achieving top grades between different groups of learners were observed.
+In most cases, we observed no notable changes over time in the relative average probabilities of achieving top grades between different groups of learners.

-For level 1, 1/ 2 and 2 Technical Awards and Technical Certificates the modelling showed that the probability of an average student attaining the top grade was 2.1% and 1.9% respectively in 2023.
-This is lower than in 2022.
+For level 1, 1/ 2 and 2 Technical Awards and Technical Certificates, the modelling showed that the probability of an “average” student attaining the top grade was 2.6% and 4.0% respectively in 2024.
+This is slightly lower than in 2023 for Technical Awards (3.6%) and slightly higher than in 2023 for Technical Certificates (2.1%).

-Additionally, there were notable changes relating to some groups with different ethnic backgrounds.
-However, the numbers of students in these groups are relatively small and so these findings should be treated with caution.
+For level 2 (and 1/ 2) Technical Certificates, there were notable changes relating to some groups with different ethnic backgrounds.
+However, the numbers of students in these groups were relatively small and therefore are subject to greater uncertainty, so should be treated with caution.

 Return to the Ofqual Analytics home page.